cornerstone-digital/centos7-nginx-lucee/README.md

 **NOTE:** This is a fork of Foundeo's [unbuntu-nginx-lucee](https://github.com/foundeo/ubuntu-nginx-lucee) project.
 If you are running Ubuntu, please see that repository.

+**NOTE:** If you're looking for inexpensive hosting, take a look at [Digital Ocean](http://www.digitalocean.com/?refcode=1eaf07b6bf2e).
+These scripts were developed for setting up my own Digital Ocean account.
+For around $5/month, you can configure your own dedicate server that will be more than sufficient for most uses.

 A set of bash scripts for standing up a Lucee server using nginx and Tomcat on CentOS 7.
 Uses the Tomcat from the CentOS 7 distribution so you can update Tomcat using `yum update tomcat7`